This creamy vegan ranch dressing really delivers on flavor and will soon become your go-to vegan ranch recipe. Divine as a dressing or dip.

-I was soooo thrilled with this vegan ranch dressing!
+I was soooo thrilled with this vegan ranch dressing.

-It turned a simple snack of carrot and celery sticks into a gourmet treat!
+It turned a simple snack of carrot and celery sticks into a gourmet treat.

 So whether you’re going to eat it with carrot and celery sticks or potato chips or pour it over salad, you’re just going to love it, that I am very sure about.

-So How Does Vegan Ranch Dressing Taste?
+So What Does Vegan Ranch Dressing Taste Like?

 It tastes EXACTLY like non-vegan ranch dressing, no really, it is exactly like it.